mblarsen/laravel-repository/README.md

 $relation->setDefaultWith(['comments']);
 ```

-_Aside: if you are building a public app (for your SPA or 3rd party) it is recommended that you wrap the result a `JsonResource`.
+_Aside: if you are building a public api (for your SPA or 3rd party) it is recommended that you wrap the result a `JsonResource`.
 This will give you control of what properties are exposed and will allow you to transform the data further.
 [See resources section](#resources)._

 #### Filtering